-Italy's PM Conte confident to finalize talks over new govt by Wednesday
+Italy's PM Conte confident on finalizing talks over new government by Wednesday

 The PD has proposed scrapping the deputy prime minister’s position, a job that both it and 5-Star wanted.

 Salvini’s League remains the most popular party, despite toppling the government.
-A poll published on Saturday by Corriere della Sera daily newspaper showed support for the League fell back to 31.8% from a mid-July record high of 35.9%.
+A poll published on Saturday by Corriere della Sera daily newspaper showed support for the League fell to 31.8% from a mid-July record high of 35.9%.

 Five-Star rose almost 7 percentage points from mid-July to 24.2% according to the same poll, while PD rose only marginally to 22.3%.

-Reporting by Giulio Piovaccari; Editing by Alison Williams and Nick Zieminski
+Reporting by Giulio Piovaccari; Editing by Alison Williams, Nick Zieminski and Peter Cooney